KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-04-22-app-engine-mapreduce-api-part-2-running-a-mapreduce-job-using-mapreduceyaml.md

 ---
 title: "App Engine MapReduce API - Part 2: Running a MapReduce Job Using mapreduce.yaml"
 date: 2014-04-22T06:48:36Z
-description: "In this article we'll be getting our hands dirty writing some code to handle the Map Stage.
-The Map Stage is composed of two separate components: an InputReader and a map function.
-We'll look at each of these in turn and show how to run some basic MapReduce jobs using the App Engine API."
 tags:
   - "app engine"
   - "mapreduce"